 Day Highlights Overnight

-Day 1 Arrive in Paris Paris
+Day 1 Arrive in Paris, Free Time to Explore Paris

-Day 5 Avignon & Luberon Villages Aix-en-Provence
+Day 5 Day Trip to Avignon & Luberon Villages Aix-en-Provence

-Day 6 E-Bike Along Cezanne's Route, Free Time in Aix-en-Provence Aix-en-Provence
+Day 6 E-Bike Along Cézanne's Route, Free Time in Aix-en-Provence Aix-en-Provence

 Day 7 Train to Paris, Depart